espressif/idf-eclipse-plugin/README.md

 Please refer to [Importing Debug Launch Configuration](#customizeLaunchConfig) section for importing the existing configuration files into Eclipse.
 Make sure to modify the debug launch configuraton project specific settings after importing.

 <a name="sizeanalysiseditor"></a>
-# ESP-IDF: Application Size Analysis
+# ESP-IDF Application Size Analysis
 Application Size Analysis editor provides a way to analyze the static memory footprint of your application.
 It has two sections - Overview and Details.
 The **Overview** section provides a summary of the application memory usage and the **Details** section will have in-depth details about components and per-symbol level memory information.

 Details table viewer also provides you with searching and sorting capabilities on various columns.